 Trump's fake video featured 'Danger Zone.'
 Musician Kenny Loggins wants it scrubbed

-Singer-songwriter Kenny Loggins is asking President Trump to remove the audio of one of his performances from a contentious AI-generated video which Trump posted on his Truth Social account on Saturday evening.
+Singer-songwriter Kenny Loggins is asking President Trump to remove the audio of one of his performances from a contentious AI-generated video that Trump posted on his Truth Social account on Saturday evening.

 In the fake video, a crown-wearing Trump is in a fighter jet emblazoned "KING TRUMP."
-Accompanied by Loggins singing "Danger Zone" – a hit single from the 1986 movie Top Gun – the plane dumps sludgy brown material over crowds of protestors carrying American flags and signs in what appears to be New York's Times Square.
+Accompanied by Loggins singing "Danger Zone" — a hit single from the 1986 movie Top Gun — the plane dumps sludgy brown material over crowds of protesters carrying American flags and signs in what appears to be New York City's Times Square.

 Loggins continued: "I can't imagine why anybody would want their music used or associated with something created with the sole purpose of dividing us.
 Too many people are trying to tear us apart, and we need to find new ways to come together.
 We're all Americans, and we're all patriotic.
 There is no 'us and them' – that's not who we are, nor is it what we should be.
 It's all of us.
 We're in this together, and it is my hope that we can embrace music as a way of celebrating and uniting each and every one of us."

-Various musicians and their representatives, including the White Stripes and the estate of Isaac Hayes, have filed civil suits against Trump alleging copyright infringement.
-The White Stripes dropped their suit in Nov.
-2024.
+Various musicians and their representatives, including The White Stripes and the estate of Isaac Hayes, have filed civil suits against Trump alleging copyright infringement.
+The White Stripes dropped their suit in November 2024.
 The Hayes suit, which was filed against the president, his reelection campaign and the activist group Turning Point Action, is continuing to wend its way through federal court in Atlanta.

 Copyright 2025 NPR